di-unipi-socc/FogDirSim/README.md

  - `GET /api/v1/appmgr/localapps/` - Get all the app (published and unpublished)

 ## Tested functions
-All the tests are run over the Simulator AND Fog Director.
+In order to run the tests, execute `PYTHONPATH=$PYTHONPATH:test py.test` All the tests are run over the Simulator AND Fog Director.
 They success on both systems.
  - Simple login and logout
  - Add a device